Don’t Try This At Home: Car Maintenance Edition

 Even when tackling these minor car maintenance tasks, it’s always a good idea to familiarize yourself with your car’s owner manual first.
 And, in the event that you cause accidental damage to your car while doing these minor fixes, it’s smart to have a picture or notes of what your process was so professional mechanics can correctly fix whatever has gone wrong.

-The Red Light on Maintenance You Shouldn’t Do Yourself
+The Red Light on Car Maintenance You Shouldn’t Do Yourself

 Performing more intensive maintenance than those tasks listed above can cause damage to your vehicle that requires expensive repairs.
 Further, you run the risk of injuring yourself if you try to perform complex maintenance work and don’t know what you’re doing, so these are services that should be left to skilled technicians.